Stella1318/IBM-Capstone-Project-Stock-Performance-Analysis-and-Dashboarding/README.md

-# IBM-Capstone-Project-Stock-Performance-Analysis-and-Dashboarding
+# IBM-Capstone-Project: Stock-Performance-Analysis-and-Dashboarding

+The Jupyter markdown attached to this repository showcases my ability to perform the following task:

-Part 1: Extracting Stock Data Using a Python Library
+Part 1: Extractstock data using  Python libraries and APIs

-Part 2: Extracting Stock Data Using Web Scraping
+Part 2: Extract stock data using via web scrapping

-Part 3: Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard
+Part 3: Analyz historical stock/revenue data and building a simple dashboard

+Note: This project constitutes a component of my fulfillment requirements for the IBM Data Analyst Professional Certification

+Stella Abelinde